steffanchyzak/markdown-portfolio/_includes/04-lists.md

-# Here is a list of some items
+# Things that I like

-1. Item 1
+1. Programming
-2. Item 2
+2. Design
-3. Item 3
+3. Workflows
-   1. Item 3a
+   1. JIRA
-   2. Item 3b
+   2. MS Teams